Rurouni Kenshin: The Beginning: Reception

 Rurouni Kenshin: The Beginning opened in the first place at the Japanese box office, selling 350,000 tickets for over 508 million yen (about US$4.7 million) in its opening weekend.
 Rurouni Kenshin: The Final ranked at #2 that weekend, making Rurouni Kenshin the first franchise to take the top two spots at the Japanese box office in the same weekend.
 In total, the film has grossed $21,318,560 at the Japanese box office.

 Anime News Network acclaimed the acting of the lead actors as well as the handling of fights, stating that the film should be watched before The Final due to spoilers.
 LeisureByte commented that while Kenshin's character is too stoic in this movie, he becomes a more complex character when exploring his work and romance.
 However, the length of the film was a subject of criticism as newcomers might be bored by the pacing.
 Asian Movie Pulse praised the darker take on Kenshin's character due to the way he works as an assassin but noted his romance with Tomoe made the plot more interesting which is made more impactful thanks to the acting of Satoh and Arimura.
-Ani Radio Plus praised the fight sequences for being surprisingly violent in contrast to previous films as it might shock returning viewers to see Kenshin's coldblooded actions and the amount of gore caused by them.
+Aniradioplus praised the fight sequences for being surprisingly violent in contrast to previous films as it might shock returning viewers to see Kenshin's coldblooded actions and the amount of gore caused by them.
 Fiction Horizon found it as fitting finale to live-action series due to the handling of Kenshin's nature and how he changes across the narrative.

+ButWhyTho gave it a perfect score, recommending it to every fan for balanced portrayal of Himura, his relationship with Tomoe and the cinematography.
+Psychocinematography found the handling of action scenes well executed and how different it is from previous works due to how Kenshin embraces violence in his fights to kill enemies due to his job of his assassin rather than being portrayed as a pacifist wanderer.
+The film was also praised by Dylan Griffin from The Young Folks for the darker portrayal of Kenshin and how his life with Tomoe and eventual tragedy leads to his transformation into the character he highly recognized.
+The realism given to the protagonist's was also credited to the liberties the director's staff take as the film is enrichened by the realism the original series is already known for.
+In retrospect, TheBiggestinJapan also said that Kenshin is portrayed as a more realistic fighter in The Beginning rather than his supernatural portrayal is he more known to the point it feels set in another world though the film The Final had already spoiled the ending of The Beginning to the audience should they watch the movies in the order they were released.